HugoFernandes2343/LAPR4_2017-2018/README.md

 With GWT Dev Mode You can now make changes to your client Java code.
 Changes become immediately available as soon as you reloaded your page in the browser.

-Note: You should always do a "mvn clean" before doing a production compile so you can be sure you start from a clean state without anything Dev Mode  might has produced.
+**Important Note**: You should always do a "mvn clean" before doing a production compile so you can be sure you start from a clean state without anything Dev Mode  might has produced.

+###How to Debug in Eclipse###

+You should start by opening the project in Eclipse.
+Select "File/Import...", then "Existing Projects into Workspace" and then select the folder where the clone of the project is located .

+**Debug the server code**

+To debug the server code (i.e., java code that is not transpiled to javascript and runs in the server) you should use mvnDebug instead of mvn when starting tomcat.
+For example:

+	mvnDebug tomcat7:run-war-only

+In Eclipse create a new debug configuration using "Run/Debug Configurations..." and then create a new "Remote Java Application" configuration.
+Select "nsheets" for project and leave the other fields unchanged.
+You may now click "Debug".

+You may set breakpoints in the server code of the project and Eclipse will stop in that location.

+**Debug the client code**

+Make sure you have started Tomcat either using mvn or mvnDebug (if you also wish to debug the server code).

+Then, in another terminal/console, make sure you start GWT Dev Mode.
+For example:

+	mvn gwt:run -pl nsheets

+In Eclipse create a new debug configuration using "Run/Debug Configurations..." and then create a new "Launch Chrome" configuration.
+In the url enter "http://127.0.0.1:8082/nsheets/" and in the project select "nsheets".
+Finish by clicking in the "Debug" button to start the debug session.

+You may set breakpoints in the client code of the project and Eclipse will stop in that location.

 # 3. Requirements

 These are the requirements for the project: